dossif/redminebot/README.md

-# redminebot
+# RedmineBot

-Simplest and fastest way to create a redmine task in predefined project.
+The simplest and fastest way to create a redmine task.
 Just write a message to Telegram bot.

 ## Install